 |Total BR locomotives into Preservation||Saved from Woodham Brothers Scrapyard||

 - Although 213 locomotives are identified as having been saved from scrapping at Barry this should not be taken as meaning that all of these have subsequently been restored.
 Some have been cannibalised for part for other locomotives (including new build projects) and others still remain in a scrapyard condition.
 See Saved From Barry for details.

-- It is worth noting that of the 387 locomotives 39 are now part of the National Railway Museum collection.
+- It is worth noting that of the 388 locomotives 39 were part of the National Railway Museum collection.
 The 39 includes one locomotive (35029 Ellerman Lines which has been sectioned) which had been sold for scrap at Barry.
-Also included in the 39 is one (46235 City of Birmingham) was donated by BR to the Science Museum for display at Birmingham.
+Also included in the 39 is one (46235 City of Birmingham) which was donated by BR to the Science Museum for display at Birmingham.

 Until 1959 all steam locomotives were cut up within British Railways facilities.
 In March 1959 the first locomotives were sold to private scrapyards for disposal.
 The first to yard to accept these steam locomotives was Woodham Brothers at Barry in South Wales.
 The result was that four GWR locomotives (5312, 5360, 5392 and 5397) were cut up at the yard.